KonevDmitry/deep-learning/README.md

 **For class-imbalanced problems, you can use precision and recall.
 For ranking problems or multilabel classification, you can use mean average precision.**

-The data science competitions on Kaggle (https://kaggle.com) should be your friend.
+The data science competitions on Kaggle (https://kaggle.com) should be your number one learning resource.

 ### Deciding on an evaluation protocol